 Mobile phones and tablets may be useful if you need prompting to guide you through the ‘when’ and ‘how’ to carry out everyday tasks.
 Simple reminders can be set up on your mobile phone or tablet to guide you through the tasks of the day.

-Apps are being developed all the time and our Occupational Therapists are always looking out for new Apps that promote independence.
-We can show you the latest Apps that may help you to plan and remember your daily routine or step by step instructions to complete each task.
+Apps are being developed all the time and our Therapists are always looking out for new Apps that promote independence.
+We can show you the latest Apps that may help you to plan and remember your daily routine or step-by-step instructions to complete each task.
 See our Independent Living Centre reviews of apps for memory support

-Voice activated assistants can be set up through smart home technology to respond to simple commands, to give information and they can also have reminders set up through out the day.
-They can be set up to give simple instructions for recipes and other day to day tasks.
-The voice activated assistants can also make contact with your friends, family or local services through your mobile phone system or internet.
+Voice-activated assistants can be set up through smart home technology to respond to simple commands, to give information and they can also have reminders set up throughout the day.
+They can be set up to give simple instructions for recipes and other day-to-day tasks.
+The voice-activated assistants can also make contact with your friends, family, or local services through your mobile phone system or the internet.
 The person must be able to consent to the use of any listening equipment.
 Call us to find out more.

 Sensory loss.
 Devon has some great local services to support people with sensory loss to find equipment and solutions to stay safe and independent at home.

 Devon in Sight (Devon Association for the Blind): www.devoninsight.org.uk